-According to the VA, “We’re doing many exams virtually by phone, videoconference, or online.
-We’re also doing more records reviews using Acceptable Clinical Evidence (ACE).
+According to the VA, “We’re doing many exams virtually … We’re also doing more records reviews using Acceptable Clinical Evidence (ACE).
 This means we’ll review your existing medical records instead of requiring an in-person or telehealth exam.”

-We expect that the VA will not penalize veterans for missing deadlines or appointments because of coronavirus-related hardships.
+The VA has indicated it will not penalize veterans for missing deadlines or appointments because of coronavirus-related hardships.

 Board of Veterans Appeals Hearings

-If you’re not able to participate in a virtual hearing because of technical issues or because you would prefer an in-person session, the BVA will reschedule your hearing.
-“Veterans who prefer to wait for travel board, video or central office hearings to resume will receive top priority in hearing rescheduling,” the Board said on its website.
+If you’re not able to participate in a virtual hearing because of technology issues or because you would prefer an in-person session, the BVA will reschedule.

-The Board of Veterans Appeals is also being lenient with filing deadlines during this uncertain time.
-Though we at Deuterman Law Group are not seeking deadline extensions unless a client specifically asks for it, we are glad to know that veterans will not be penalized for missed or late filings.
+The Board of Veterans Appeals is also being lenient with filing deadlines.
+Though we are not seeking deadline extensions unless a client specifically asks for it, we are glad to know that veterans will not be penalized for missed or late filings.

-The Board says it will consider requests for a good cause to submit notices of disagreement and to submit substantive appeals.
-Veterans may file an extension request in advance or explain it at the time of filing the notice of disagreement or substantive appeal.
+The Board says it will consider requests for good cause to submit notices of disagreement and to submit substantive appeals.

 What should I do if I have an upcoming VA health appointment?

-The VA is currently recommending that veterans use telehealth services, via video or phone, for routine appointments.
-These appointments may also be canceled or rescheduled, as necessary.
-If you have a non-urgent elective procedure scheduled, the VA may contact you to cancel or reschedule for a later date.
+The VA is recommending veterans use telehealth services for routine appointments.
+If you have a non-urgent elective procedure, the VA may contact you to cancel or reschedule.